opensubsonic/open-subsonic-api/README.md

 1. Verify that the service is working.

-   Open your web browser and type `http://localhost:1313` in your navigation bar, This opens a local instance of the docsy-example homepage.
-You can now make changes to the docsy example and those changes will immediately show up in your browser after you save.
+   Open your web browser and type `http://localhost:1313` in your navigation bar, This opens a local instance of the project's homepage.
+You can now make changes to the source code and those changes will immediately show up in your browser after you save.

 ### Cleanup